-If you’re thinking of starting a business in Louisiana, you’ll need to make a choice between the different types of business structures available to you.
+If you’re considering starting a business in Louisiana, you’ll need to choose between the different types of business structures available.
 One popular option is the LLC (Limited Liability Company).
 The LLC provides personal asset protection and has the potential to save money on taxes.
-With our guide, you can learn how to form an LLC in Louisiana without an attorney.
+Our guide teaches you how to form an LLC in Louisiana without an attorney.

 Steps to Form a Louisiana LLC